mvanderkamp/westures-core/README.md

 ```

 Of course, if you have lots of interactable elements on your page, you may want
-to consider using smaller elements as binding regions, or event the interactable
+to consider using smaller elements as regions, or event the interactable element
-element itself.
+itself.
+Test it out in any case, and see what works better for you.

 For example, if you have a canvas element with id `draw-struff` that you want to
 interact with, you could do: